 We are subject to financial market risks, including changes in interest rates.
-At June 30, 2013, 41.6% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
-The interest rates on such investments generally reset by reference to the current market index after one to six months.
-At June 30, 2013, the percentage of our total debt investments that bore floating rate interest based on an interest rate floor was 41.0%.
-Floating rate investments subject to a floor generally reset by reference to the current market index after one to six months only if the index exceeds the floor.
+At June 30, 2014, 48% of our debt investments bore interest based on floating rates, such as LIBOR, the Federal Funds Rate or the Prime Rate.
+The interest rates on such investments generally reset by reference to the current market index after one to six

 While hedging activities may help to insulate us against adverse changes in interest rates, they also may limit our ability to participate in the benefits of lower interest rates with respect to our portfolio of investments.
-During the six months ended June 30, 2013 and 2012, we did not engage in any interest rate hedging activity.
+During the six months ended June 30, 2014 and 2013, we did not engage in any interest rate hedging activity.